ryasar79/reduxx/README.md

 const React = require( 'react' );

+/*
+ Note: you don't actually have to put components like the following two here.
+They are placeholders.
+ This is just to show how the StateStorageComponent might fit in with your other code.
+*/
 const YourOtherComponent = require( '...' );
 const AnotherOneOfYourComponents = require( '...' );

 // import the following component from the file you created in Step 1
-// (note: this particular path below assumes the reduxx.js file
+// (Note: this particular path below assumes the reduxx.js file
 // is in the same directory as this file) const { StateStorageComponent } = require( './reduxx.js' );